Unremovable Alzheimer's clasps are safer

 • A better chance of benefiting from treatment

-bracelet, tag and engraving.
-Virtually non-removable modified sisterhook clasp and construction keeps loved ones safer than any ordinary medical bracelets.
+bracelet and Free tag and engraving.
+Virtually non-removable unique clasp design and construction keeps loved ones safer than any ordinary medical bracelets.

 What You Need to Know: Alzheimer’s & Dementia